Jeju uprising: Chong-myon jail incident

-On March 8, 1947, a crowd of about a thousand demonstrators gathered at the Chong-myon jail, demanding the release of WPSK members the military government had arrested during the Sam-Il demonstrations.
-When the demonstrators started throwing rocks and subsequently rushed the jail, the police inside shot at them in a panic, killing five.
+On March 8, 1947, a crowd of about a thousand demonstrators gathered at the Chong-myon jail, demanding the release of WPSK members the military government had arrested during the Sam-il demonstrations.
+When the demonstrators started throwing rocks and subsequently rushed the jail, the police inside shot at them, killing five.
 In response, WPSK members and others called on the military government to take action against the police officers who fired on the crowd.
 Instead, 400 more police officers were flown in from the mainland, along with members of an extreme right-wing paramilitary group known as the Northwest Youth League.
 Although both the police and paramilitary groups employed violent and harsh tactics in their suppression of the locals, the Northwest Youth League was especially ruthless, described as borderline terroristic.

 February 1948 general strike

-As the May 10, 1948 elections approached, WPSK leaders hardened in their opposition to the involvement of UNTCOK in Korean affairs, as they believed the elections would concretise the 38th parallel partition as a border, rendering a unified, independent Korea much less likely.
+As the May 10, 1948 elections approached, WPSK leaders hardened in their opposition to the involvement of UNTCOK in Korean affairs, as they believed the elections would formalize the 38th parallel partition as a border, rendering a unified, independent Korea much less likely.
 In January 1948, Pak Hon-yong, the leader of the WPSK, called on WPSK members south of the 38th parallel to oppose the elections by whatever means necessary, and called for a general strike to begin on February 7.
 At this point, there were at least 60,000 members of the WPSK on Jeju, and at least 80,000 active supporters.
 These members and supporters not only went on strike but in some cases attacked government installations and engaged with police forces in open conflict.
 These engagements between WPSK guerrillas against rightist groups and police continued through March 1948.